Reading Time: 10 minutes

 What Is the Difference Between a Branch and a Subsidiary?

-When deciding whether your company wants to open a branch or a subsidiary in a foreign country, you need to decide what your primary business interest will be, what your goals for the branch or subsidiary will be and how you will handle questions of taxation and liability.
+When deciding whether your company wants to open a branch versus a subsidiary in a foreign country, you need to decide what your primary business interest will be, what your goals for the branch or subsidiary will be and how you will handle questions of taxation and liability.

 We’ll provide a primer below, but here’s a short breakdown of the difference between a branch and a subsidiary.